How to Fix the Issue of an SSD Not Showing Up in Windows

 Creating Partition in Diskpart

-6. Then, format the disk with the command format fs=ntfs quick.
+6. Format the partition using format fs=ntfs quick.

-7. Assign a drive letter by typing assign letter=X, substituting X with your chosen letter.
+7. Assign a drive letter with assign letter=X, substituting X with your chosen letter.

 Assigning Letter in Diskpart